Sound Affects

-Sound Affects is the fifth studio album by English rock band The Jam.
+Sound Affects is the fifth studio album by English rock band the Jam.
 The album was released on 28 November 1980 by Polydor Records.
 It is the only Jam album to be co-produced by the band themselves, and contains the only album track co-written by the entire band, "Music for the Last Couple".

 The cover art is a pastiche of the artwork used on various Sound Effects records produced by the BBC during the 1970s.

-Jam frontman Paul Weller has opined Sound Affects to be the Jam's best album.
+Jam frontman Paul Weller has opined that Sound Affects is the Jam's best album.

 Influences

 Noted musical influences on Sound Affects include post-punk groups such as Wire, Gang of Four, and Joy Division and, particularly evident in Rick Buckler's drumming, Michael Jackson's Off the Wall.
 Paul Weller has freely admitted that the Beatles' Revolver was a major influence on much of the material on Sound Affects.
 At the time of its release, he said that he considered the album a cross between Off the Wall and Revolver.

-"Start!" is built around an almost exact copy of the bassline from the Beatles' "Taxman", the first track on Revolver, and includes a homage to its guitar solo.
-"Pretty Green" includes a funk bassline and rhythm with melodic guitar breaks and psychedelic sound effects.
-"That's Entertainment" is an acoustic ballad.
-"Boy About Town" and "Dream Time" include horns.
-Instrumental track “Music For The Last Couple” has similarities to the sound of David Bowie’s Low album.
+"Start!" is built around an almost exact copy of the bass-line from the Beatles' "Taxman", the first track on Revolver, and includes a homage to its guitar solo.
+"Pretty Green" includes a funk bass-line and rhythm with melodic guitar breaks and psychedelic sound effects.

+Packaging and Artwork

+The front cover of Sound Affects is inspired by the series of Sound Effects albums created by the BBC Radiophonic Workshop, and features pictures of a taxi cab (likely an Austin FX4), a telephone box, a hearse, the phrase 'From the cradle to the grave' (associated with the welfare state), and Dungeness B power station, among others.

 The back cover of the album features an excerpt from Percy Bysshe Shelley's poem The Masque of Anarchy.